 - Class cap: average 12 students.

 - High school students may be awarded 1 Language Arts credit upon completion of this course.

 - Click here to purchase the course texts.

 - The New Oxford Guide to Writing, Thomas Kane

-- They Say, I Say: The Moves That Matter in Academic Writing (4th Edition), Gerald Graff and Cathy Birkenstein
+- They Say, I Say: The Moves That Matter in Academic Writing with Readings (5th Edition), Gerald Graff and Cathy Birkenstein